mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon builds the sandbox and the app again.
+In this step, Halcyon restores a GHC directory and a Cabal directory from public storage, and builds the sandbox and the app again.

 All downloaded and newly-created archives are uploaded to your private storage: